bananaml/serverless-template-stable-diffusion/README.md

 Three steps:
 1. Create your own copy of this template repo.
 Either:
 - Click "Fork" on this repo (creates a public repo)
-- Click "Use this Template" on this repo (creates a private or public repo)
-- Create your own repo and copy the template files into it
+- Create your own repo and copy the template files into it (to create a private repo)

 2. Install the [Banana Github App](https://github.com/apps/banana-serverless) to your new repo.